(eye soe sor' bide)

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking isosorbide.

-- tell your doctor if you consume large amounts of alcohol regularly and ask about the safe use of alcoholic beverages while you are taking isosorbide.
+- ask your doctor about the safe use of alcoholic beverages while you are taking isosorbide.
 Alcohol can make the side effects from isosorbide worse.